ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.7.0-pre-release-notice.md

 +++

+PRE-RELEASE DRAFT POST - CONTENTS UNDER REVIEW

 ## Bee v2.7.0 Is Coming Soon - on TBD

-Bee 2.7.0 is scheduled to go live in **X weeks**, on **TBD**.
+Bee 2.7.0 is scheduled to go live in one week on Tuesday, February 10th — mark the date and get ready to update your nodes!
 It introduces support for AutoTLS and secure WebSocket connectivity, improves the flexibility of the networking layer with support for multiple underlay addresses, and includes targeted improvements to durability, reliability, and overall node stability.

 This release focuses on three main areas:

-* Laying the groundwork for browser-based Bee and secure WebSocket (WSS) connectivity
+* Laying the groundwork for browser-based Bee with secure WebSocket (WSS) connectivity
 * Improving data durability and retrievability
 * Improving stability, observability, and overall node robustness

 Bee 2.7 also includes many bug fixes and internal improvements that strengthen the reliability and operational stability of nodes across the network.

-This post is a **pre-release announcement** intended to explain what is coming in Bee 2.7.0, the significance of the changes included in the release, as well as everything that node operators and developers should be aware of before the release.
+This post is a **pre-release announcement** intended to explain what is coming in Bee 2.7.0, the significance of the changes included in the release, as well as everything that node operators and developers should be aware of prior to release.

 {{< admonition info 2.7 >}}
 Bee 2.7 is a safe, non-disruptive, drop-in upgrade.